Congregation Beth Israel (Meridian, Mississippi): First synagogue building

+Second synagogue building

 In 1906, a new Greek Revival octagonal synagogue designed by architect P.J.
 Krouse and modelled after the Temple of Athena Nike was built at the corner of 11th Street and 24th Avenue.
 The marble steps leading to the entrance of the building were flanked by large Ionic columns.
 The new synagogue could seat 500 and featured stained glass windows displaying the Ten Commandments, a menorah, the Star of David, and Noah's Ark.
 A fire damaged the building during its first year of operation, and while it was being repaired, services were held at St. Paul's Episcopal Church.
 By 1907, the congregation had grown to include 82 members and was led by Rabbi Max Raisin.
 By 1927, the Jewish community in Meridian had grown to 525 people, partly due to an influx of immigrants from Eastern Europe.
 The members of Beth Israel sponsored these newcomers, helping them to find jobs and homes and holding night classes to teach them English.

 Some of the congregation's members had preferred a more strict form of worship and a smaller Orthodox congregation, Ohel Jacob, had been formed in 1895.
 The two congregations had good relations, however, and a number of Meridian Jews belonged to both.

 In 1951, the congregation included 100 members and was the second largest Jewish community in the state.
 When Rabbi William Ackerman, who had served the congregation from 1924 to 1950, suddenly died while still in service, Beth Israel asked his wife Paula Ackerman to take his place until they could find a replacement.
 No women had been ordained at this time, and it would be a full 20 more years before the first woman would be officially ordained in the United States.
 Nonetheless, without ordination Paula Ackerman served as "spiritual leader" (the congregation elected not to call her "rabbi") for three years until Beth Israel could find another.
 Despite the unwillingness to call Ackerman "rabbi," she performed all the duties of a normal rabbi, including conducting weekly Shabbat services, giving sermons, and performing marriages and funerals.
 In spite of much media attention and criticism from other Jews in the country, the congregation remained united under her leadership.
 (Ackerman would later move to her original home of Pensacola, Florida, where she would serve as an interim rabbi at Temple Beth-El for nine months in 1962 until a replacement was found.)

+Third synagogue building

 By 1964, the temple was in need of repairs, and some older members found it difficult to get up the steep marble steps at the entrance.
 Instead of repairing their 60-year-old building in downtown, they purchased a 5 acre plot in the Broadmoor residential subdivision of Meridian and built a new synagogue.
 The new facility, located at 57th Court and 14th Avenue, was dedicated in December 1964 and was composed of a 200-seat sanctuary, a social hall with a kitchen and a library, and an education building.